personaelabs/noun-nyms/packages/nymjs/SPECIFICATION.md

+# Nym data model specification

-## Motivation
+## Scope and motivation

-- Content and upvotes must be verifiable.[^1]
+- Posts and upvotes must be verifiable.[^1]
-- Content and upvotes must have a unique and deterministic identifier.
+- Posts and upvotes must have a unique and deterministic identifier.

 ## Specification